hphelion/documentation/commercial/GA1/commercial.update-101-overcloud.md

 ## Restart the HP Helion Development Platform {#devplat}

 After the update is complete, you can execute a script to restart the service.
 See [Stopping and Starting the Development-Platform Services](/helion/openstack/update/devplat/101/).

+## Next Steps {#next-steps}

+If your cloud uses the optional HP Helion OpenStack DNSaaS (Domain Name Servcer as a Service), upgrade DNSaaS.

+For installation instructions, see [DNSaaS Installation and Configuration](/helion/openstack/install/dnsaas/).

 <a href="#top" style="padding:14px 0px 14px 0px; text-decoration: none;"> Return to Top &#8593; </a>